Bachelor of Arts in Health Care Administration

 - Analyze the major financing systems of the US healthcare services

-- Analyze the major forces driving change in the healthcare system
+- Analyze the major forces driving change in the healthcare administration system

 - Assess the major issues confronting community and public health services

-- Apply the theoretical dimensions of leadership within the health care environment
+- Apply the theoretical dimensions of leadership within the healthcare administration environment

 Your Courses in Health Care Administration

-Explore many facets of the rapidly expanding health care industry in the Bachelor of Arts in Health Care Administration.
-Your curriculum will encompass subjects like managing health care workers, community and public health, and health issues' social implications.
-You can also add a specialization to your degree to provide further focus to your studies.
+Explore many facets of the rapidly expanding healthcare industry in your bachelor’s in healthcare administration.
+Your curriculum will encompass subjects like managing healthcare workers, community and public health, and health issues' social implications.
+Your coursework can also focus on the healthcare industry as it relates to business if you decide to add a specialization to your online healthcare administration degree.
+Explore the master's degree in healthcare administration to provide further focus to your studies.

 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.